-- Without sacrificing protection, the Transition knee pads are super light weight.
-The impact hardening foam molds to the shape of your knee and stays comfortable all ride long.
+- Without sacrificing protection, the Transition knee pads are super lightweight.
+The impact hardening foam molds to the shape of your knee and stay comfortable all ride long.

 - The compression fit means there is no need for any straps to hold these knee pads in place.
 A small silicone strip on the inside of the pads keeps them sliding down while pedaling and riding.